Table of Contents

 Consult a Seasoned Michigan Attorney

 If you face a DUI arrest in Michigan, it is imperative to retain a knowledgeable DUI defense lawyer.
-At Michigan Defense Law, our seasoned attorneys will strive to find the strategy likeliest to yield a favorable result for our clients.
+At Michigan Defense Law, our seasoned attorneys can find the best possible strategy to yield a favorable result for our clients.
 Michigan Defense Law represents people in Oakland, Wayne, Macomb, and Washtenaw Counties.
-Contact us at (248) 451-2200 or use our online form.

 Call Now Button